AgbaD/BLyrics/README.md

 ## Note
 - kindly share with friends :smiley:
-- Thank you for using :simple_smile:
+- Thank you for using :smile:
 - If there is any problem, you can open an issue :grey_question:
 - Leave us a star :star: